 What Is the Cheapest Way to Get From Copenhagen to Malmö?

 The cheapest way to get to Malmö from Copenhagen is by bus.
-There are a few bus services that travel between the two countries via the 8-kilometer-long Øresund Bridge, a landmark in its own right.
-Vy Travel and FlixBus both run the route every four hours whereas others only travel between the two a couple times per week.
+There are a few bus services that travel between the two countries via the five-mile Øresund Bridge, a landmark in its own right.
+Vy Travel and FlixBus both run the route every four hours, whereas others only travel between the two a handful of times per week.
 They depart from Copenhagen Central Station and arrive at Malmö Central Station about an hour to an hour and a half later.
 A one-way ticket starts at $7.